DongwooJeong/sql-study/README.md

 ### 5-3.
 View
 * **View**: a database entity similar to table (virtual table)
     - Two types of view
-        + Simple View: a view connected to one table
+        + *Simple* View: a view connected to one table
-        + Complex View: a view connected to more than two tables
+        + *Complex* View: a view connected to more than two tables
+            * read only
     - Concept: View is actually a SELECT statement
     - How to create view
         > CREATE VIEW view_name<br>